github01main/powershell_dummies/README.md

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
 ```
-**we have plenty of selection of Execution Policy example check the below...**
+**we have plenty of selection of Execution Policy example check the below... i recommend second one.**
 | Group Policy | Execution Polcity|
 | ------------- | ------------- |
 | Allow all scripts | Unrestricted |